AxelAn/PSVLCRemote/README.md

 # PSVLCRemote
-Control the VLC Player Local orRemotly
+Control the VLC Player Local or Remote

 Written in Powershell with use of WinForms.